This article was first published in the January 2013 International edition of Accounting and Business magazine.

 With three decades working for a Japanese camera giant under your belt, you are rewarded for leading the growth of the European arm with promotion to company president – the first non-Japanese national ever to hold the post.
 The fact your new role starts on April Fool’s Day does not seem an omen.

 But your CEO brushes aside your questions, as do other senior colleagues.
-Suspicious, you decide to start a paper trail, writing a formal letter to the company’s compliance officer.
+Suspicious, you start a paper trail, writing a formal letter to the company’s compliance officer.

 As you turn up the heat, your new board colleagues get tense.
 A second article appears in Facta, mentioning ‘anti-social forces’, a euphemism for organised crime.
 The rest of the Japanese media studiously ignores the story, as do shareholders.